DiligentGraphics/DiligentFX/PostProcess/DepthOfField/README.md

 ## Implementation details

-Our algorithm is based on the approach described in article **[Jasper Flick, 2018]**, but we have significantly modified our version.
+Our algorithm is based on the approach described in **[Jasper Flick, 2018]**, but we have significantly modified our version.
 Specifically, we handle the blurring of the near and far planes separately.
 For the near plane, we calculate the dilation and blurring of the CoC before computing the bokeh.
 This step is essential to avoid bleed effects.
-We also added an approach to eliminate the undersampling effect from article **[Tiago Sousa, 2013]**.
+We also added an approach to eliminate the undersampling effect from **[Tiago Sousa, 2013]**.

 ## References
 - **[Jasper Flick, 2018]**: Advanced rendering: Depth of Field - https://catlikecoding.com/unity/tutorials/advanced-rendering/depth-of-field/